NicolasRoehm/LoginComponent/projects/login-form/README.md

 ## Roadmap

 ### In Progress
+- Repeat password (optional)
+- Forgot password : Try to get the username ? display it (optional) : ask for it inside pwd form
-- List of functions (for user)
+- List of functions

 ### Planning
 - Captcha
+- GoogleStyle : user informations (image)
 - Test GoogleStyle on mobile (1/3)
 - Remove Bootstrap 4 dependency
-- Dissociate forgot password from setup password ?
+- Dissociate forgot password from setup password
-- Create an Online example with [StackBlitz](https://stackblitz.com)
+- Create a component for each input to remove duplication
 - Fix Angular 6 Library assets
 - Deploy with [Travis](https://travis-ci.org/) & Test Coverage with [Coveralls](https://coveralls.io/)